khalid586/ATM-bank-using-oop-python/README.md

 ## Withdraw Money
-Just like deposit method, withdraw method will also be performed after entering the righ pin.
+Just like deposit method, withdraw method will also be performed after entering the right pin.
 In this case user has to enter a valid amount as well.
-If the entered amount is withdrawable then he can withdraw money otherwise he will be again asked to enter a withdrawable amount.
+If the entered amount is sufficient then he can withdraw money otherwise he will be again asked to enter a sufficient amount.

 ```
 def withdraw(self):